 Those with spastic quadriparesis typically cannot walk and may have many other developmental and learning disabilities.
 They may experience seizures, and they might have problems seeing, hearing or talking.

 My Child has Spastic Quadriparesis.
 What Can a Birth Injury Lawyer do?

 Just like any other instance of cerebral palsy, the negligent actions of a physician, nurse or other hospital worker can cause spastic quadriparesis.
 If your child developed this serious form of cerebral palsy, then a health care professional could be at fault.
 Medical professionals make careless errors at an alarming rate.
 Your child could be the victim of such an error.

 The costs of caring for a child with spastic quadriparesis can be immense.
-We have the resources and experience to determine whether medical malpractice occurred, and we can seek compensation on your behalf, which will allow you to get your child the best care possible.
-If we are unable to secure compensation for your case, you do not owe us any fees.
+We have the resources and experience to determine whether medical malpractice occurred.
+If it did, then we can seek compensation on your behalf.
+This will allow you to get your child the best care possible.
+If we are unable to secure compensation for your case, then you do not owe us any fees.

 For No Charge, Talk to a Medical Malpractice Lawyer Today

 At the Shapiro Law Group, we are committed to causes, not just cases.
 We work to improve the quality of medical care infants and other patients receive by ensuring that medical negligence is met with harsh consequences.
 If you would like to receive a free case review, then call our Florida lawyers at (800) 258-HELP.
 You can also fill out the contact form on our site.